Republicans will sue to block court-drawn Pennsylvania congressional map

 “Hope Republicans in the Great State of Pennsylvania challenge the new ‘pushed’ Congressional Map, all the way to the Supreme Court, if necessary,” he wrote on Twitter.
 “Your Original was correct!
 Don’t let the Dems take elections away from you so that they can raise taxes & waste money!”

-Republican leaders in the state legislature said in a statement on Monday that implementing a map “would create a constitutional crisis where the Pennsylvania Supreme Court is usurping the authority of the legislative and executive branches.”
+Republican state legislature leaders said on Monday that implementing the map “would create a constitutional crisis.”

+Lawyers representing the non-partisan League of Women Voters of Pennsylvania, which filed the lawsuit that led to the court’s ruling, said any new litigation would waste taxpayer dollars.

+“Pennsylvania’s Republican leaders do not know when to quit,” the Public Interest Law Center, which represents the group, said in a statement.
+“Any attempts by them to run to federal court again to stop the new map are without any legal or factual basis.”

-Michael Li, a redistricting expert at the Brennan Center for Justice at New York University’s law school, pointed out that courts in other states have drawn maps in advance of elections when necessary.
+Michael Li, a redistricting expert at the Brennan Center for Justice at New York University’s law school, said courts in other states have drawn maps in advance of elections when necessary.

-“I think it is the mother of all Hail Marys in terms of its likelihood to succeed for any number of legal and other reasons,” he said.
+“It is the mother of all Hail Marys in terms of its likelihood to succeed for any number of legal and other reasons,” he said.

 The U.S. Supreme Court rejected an emergency appeal of the Pennsylvania court’s initial ruling earlier this month.

-Reporting by Joseph Ax; Editing by Andrea Ricci
+Reporting by Joseph Ax; Editing by Andrea Ricci and Tom Brown